ondrej17/kabuto/README.md

 ## Features

 ### Preparing
 Prepares a file containing descriptors of each atom for each timestep of simulation.
 Dump file must be an output of the `LAMMPS` simulation.
-Input file for simulation must contain `dump` command in format:
+Input file for simulation must contain `dump` command in the format:

     dump myDump all atom 100 dump.atom

 Output files (from which neural network will be taught) are stored in `dir_to_train` directory.

 ### Listing neural networks
-List all available models that are stored in `saved_nn` directory.
-These models are `tensorflow.keral.model` objects that contains information about neural network.
+Lists all available models that are stored in `saved_nn` directory.
+These models are `tensorflow.keral.model` objects that contain information about neural network.

-### Creating neural network
+### Creating a neural network
 Creates a new neural network and stores its model in `saved_nn` directory.

 ### Training